 All borrowers who take a leave of absence, withdraw or graduate from Alverno College must complete an Exit Interview.
 Exit Interviews may be completed online at www.studentloans.gov.

 The National Student Loan Data System (NSLDS) is a good place to view all Federal loans that you have received.
-To view this Web site, you will need to have a Personal Identification Number (PIN number) as described in the Part 1 of Applying for Financial Aid.
+To view this Web site, you will need to have an FSA ID as described in the Part 1 of Applying for Financial Aid.
 To view your information online, visit NSLDS.

 Federal Direct Plus Loan